Mitch Joel WARNING... LONG RANT! It takes a lot for me to both get angry and publish about it. Canada’s…

 The membership of Wednesday Night, the salon held weekly in Westmount in the home of David and Diana Nicholson, recognized seven of its own recently with the presentation of its coveted citation, the Order of Wednesday Night (OWN).

 This season the OWN nominees are an eclectic seven members who, in the estimation of the search committee, in which the Nicholsons themselves have no say, had earned the recognition by virtue of the quality of a member’s contributions, both to debate and to the expansion and diversification of the Wednesday Night participants.
-In essence the recipients are chosen by their

 The inductees were Richard Bruno, Marie Cormier, Jeremy Lee Jonas, Ron Meisels, Canon David Oliver; Judith Patterson, Peter Perkins.
 Former mayor Peter Trent, the chair of the search committee (the “Committee of the Whole”), read each citation before co-founder David Nicholson pinned each recipient with the special OWN lapel pin.